Content from Read case data

 Objectives

-• Perform essential data-cleaning operations to be performed in a raw case dataset.
+- Perform essential data-cleaning operations on a real case dataset.

 Prerequisite